 When communicating copyright material online the limit has been defined to apply to the university as a whole.
 This means the University can only make a "reasonable portion" of a work available online if no other part of that work is available at the same time.
 Therefore the university is required to centrally manage online licenced communications.
 This is carried out via the eReserve and University Digital Copyright Management System (DCMS).

-The Australian Copyright Council has also provided that where a work is in print and commercially available, no one student should receive more than one "reasonable portion" in any one course or subject. [i.e. a Unit].
-In other words, where a work is commercially available, you can’t avoid the "reasonable portion" limit by giving students one amount one week, an additional amount the next week, and more the week after that.
+The Statutory Licence has also been interpreted to provide that where a work is in print and commercially available, no one student should receive more than one "reasonable portion" from that work in any one subject. [i.e. per Unit].
+In other words, where a work is commercially available, you can't exceed the "reasonable portion" limit by making available online (uploading) to students a reasonable portion (e.g. a chapter of a book) one week, then remove it from access and upload an additional portion (e.g. a second chapter) the next week.

 Notice requirements when communicating text

 A copyright notice must be displayed immediately before or at the same time as the licenced communication.
 Notice requirements are further explained on the Notices and labels web page.

 Copyright exceptions under the Copyright Act